-If a recipient reports expenditures that exceed the amount of the initial estimate, the recipient must manually sum the amount of the estimate and the total expenditures exceeding the estimate, and input the resulting figure as the "Total reported obligation pursuant to the estimate."
+If a recipient reports expenditures that exceed the amount of the initial estimate, the recipient must manually sum the amount of the estimate and the total expenditures exceeding the estimate and input the resulting figure as the "Total reported obligation pursuant to the estimate."
 By doing so, Treasury considers the recipient to be confirming that (1) those expenditures are only for eligible costs, as described in FAQ 17.16, and (2) that a valid obligation was incurred for those expenditures by December 31, 2024.
-The recipient must also attest that these expenditures were limited to cost increases attributable to a contract entered into by December 31, 204, for which the contract expressly provides for change orders or contract contingencies.
+The recipient must also attest that these expenditures were limited to cost increases attributable to a contract entered into by December 31, 2024, for which the contract expressly provides for change orders or contract contingencies.
+If a recipient determines that it will not use all of the funds reported under the estimate for contract change order and contingency costs and wishes to reclassify those remaining funds to another eligible use of SLFRF funds, the recipient should enter the applicable amount to be spent for eligible contract change order and contingency costs in the field, "Total reported obligation pursuant to the estimate."
+As with all award funds, reclassified funds may only be used to cover another eligible use for which an obligation was incurred by December 31, 2024.